logicmonitor/custom_widgets/README.md

 - **MapIgnoreWarnings**: If "true" then won't show items in "Warning" status.
 Default is "false".
 - **MapIgnoreErrors**: If "true" then won't show items in "Error" status.
 Default is "false".
 - **MapIgnoreCriticals**: If "true" then won't show items in "Critical" status.
 Default is "false".
-  **MapIgnoreSDT**: If "true" then won't show items in "SDT" status.
+- **MapIgnoreSDT**: If "true" then won't show items in "SDT" status.
 Default is "false".
+- **MapOnlyShowConnectedItems**: If "true" then will only show items that participate in active map connections.
+Default is "false".
+- **MapShowConnectingLines**: If "false" then will hide status lines between connected endpoints.
+Default is "true".
 - **AutoResetMapOnRefresh**: If "true" then the map will automatically zoom to encompass all items on timed refreshes.
 Default is "false".
 - **MapDisableClustering**: If "true" then clustering of adjacent markers on the map will be disabled.
 Might be desirable if showing connections between locations since clustering might hide markers at certain zoom levels.
 Default is "false".
 - **MapDisplayProperties**: An optional comma-delimited list of custom properties to show when viewing a group's/resource's details.